eirikblekesaune/nannou-workshop-trondheim/p0/README.md

 How do we draw rectangles in Nannou you say?

 <details><summary>💡 Let's see if the docs can help us...  </summary>
-⚠️  Warning: Longer aside about reading the Rust docfiles [here](./reading-rust-docfiles.md)⚠️
+⚠️  Warning: Longer aside about reading the Rust docfiles <a href=https://github.com/eirikblekesaune/nannou-workshop-trondheim/blob/main/reading-rust-docfiles.md>here</a>⚠️

 <br/>